PurdueDualityLab/signature-adoption/README.md

 Using the JSON option will generate a JSON file with more readable output.

+# Database Schema
+This tool creates a database with a series of relational tables.
+These tables include `registries`, `packages`, `versions`, `artifacts`, `sig_status`, `signatures`, `sig_check`, `list_packets`, and `pgp_keys`.
+This section describes the contents of each table.

 # Citation
 This repository was used to collect signature adoption data for a paper published in IEEE S&P.
 Please cite as:

+> T. R. Schorlemmer, K. G. Kalu, L. Chigges, *et al.*, “Signing in four public software package registries: Quantity, quality, and influencing factors,” in *2024 IEEE Symposium on Security and Privacy (SP)*, Los Alamitos, CA, USA: IEEE Computer Society, May 2024.

+Or use the following bibtex entry:
 ```bibtex
 @inproceedings{ieee_sp_2024_signing,
     author = {T. R. Schorlemmer and K. G. Kalu and L. Chigges and K. Ko and E.